wenxingxing/wenxingxing.github.io/content/posts/ECF-Exceptions.md

   - ...

 ## Exceptional Control Flow
-- ubiquitous at all level of compuer system
+- ubiquitous at all level of computer system

 ### Asynchronous Exceptions (Interrupts)